The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

-The closure of Dirac's procedure is obviously preserved when using the covariant constraints because $\chi^{0\sigma}$ and Dirac's constraints are simply related by (\ref{eqn53}) and (\ref{eqn85}).
+The closure of Dirac's procedure is obviously preserved when using the \textquotedblleft covariant\textquotedblright\ constraints because $\chi^{0\sigma}$ and Dirac's constraints are simply related by (\ref{eqn53}) and (\ref{eqn85}).
 This can also be shown by direct calculation of $\left\{ \chi^{0\sigma},H_{G}\right\} $ without any reference to Dirac's combinations of constraints and their algebra.
-These calculations are long and to perform them we found it more convenient to work in the intermediate stages with $\chi^{00}$ and $\psi^{0k}$.
-This allows us to sort out terms uniquely, and at the final stage we can express the result, using (\ref{eqn81}), in terms of covariant constraints.
-The details of such calculations will be given in \cite{KKX}.
+We choose the second path because to prove closure we need the PB with the total Hamiltonian, and in such a calculation we avoid working with derivatives of delta functions.
+This is exactly the PB that we need in implementing Castellani's procedure (see next Section).
+In addition, the second equation of (\ref{eqnDA}), as it is usually presented in the literature, is not symmetric in form, contrary to the rest of the equations.
+The symmetric form of this equation was presented in \cite{Faddeev, Teit-PRD}.
+Applying Dirac's procedure to the first-order formulation of GR, the same algebra emerges, but for tertiary constraints where all equations are symmetric \cite{KKaffinemetric, Gerry-Ramin-2, Gerry-new} (see also the discussion on this algebra in \cite{KKaffinemetric}).
+The calculations of PBs between the secondary constraints and the Hamiltonian are very involved and to perform them we found it more convenient to work in the intermediate stages with $\chi^{00}$ and $\psi^{0k}$.
+This allows us to sort out terms uniquely, and at the final stage we can express the result, using (\ref{eqn81}), in terms of the \textquotedblleft covariant\textquotedblright\ constraint $\chi^{0\sigma}$.
+The details of such calculations are\textit{ }given in \cite{KKRV, KKX}.
 We arrive to the following PBs of $\chi^{0\sigma}$ with the canonical part of the Hamiltonian

 and

 Of course, we can present (\ref{eqn91}) and (\ref{eqn92}) as one \textquotedblleft covariant\textquotedblright\ equation